hakluke/haktrails/README.md

 It will include the following:

-- Security data API acc:ess
+- Security data API access
 - 2500 queries/month
 - Associated domains
 - Subdomain enumeration